 As you complete the form it's important you tell us everything that's relevant to your application.
-For more information about your 'Your duty of disclosure' please refer to the application form.
+For more information about what you need to tell us, please refer to 'Your duty of disclosure' in this PDS.

-This gives us a better overall picture of your situation and means that we can assess your application faster and provide cover at the best price.
+This gives us a better overall picture of your situation and means that we can assess your application faster.
 If you only give brief answers it will take us longer to process the application.